IZh-59

 The IZh-59 «Sputnik» (ИЖ-59 «Спутник») is a Soviet double-barreled shotgun.

 History

-In the mid-1950s in Soviet Union began work on design the first model of double-barreled shotgun in over/under configuration.
+In the mid-1950s in Soviet Union began work on design the first model of double-barreled shotgun in the over and under configuration.
 In 1959, the development of the model was completed and since 1960 Izhevsk Mechanical Plant began its serial production.

-Since January 1961, the price of one standard IZh-59 was 120 roubles.
+Since January 1961, the price of one standard IZh-59 was 120 rubles.

 In early 1960s, work began on creating a new model based on the IZh-59 design.
-In 1962, first IZh-12 shotguns were made, since 1963 began its serial production.
-In 1964, production of IZh-59 was discontinued.
+In 1962, the first IZh-12 shotguns were made, and its serial production began in 1963.
+In 1964, production of the IZh-59 was discontinued.

-In total, 21 218 shotguns have been made.
+In total, 21,218 shotguns have been made.

 Design

 IZh-59 «Sputnik» was the first model of Soviet over and under shotguns.

 It is a hammerless shotgun, with chokes at the muzzle end.

 It has a walnut or beech stock and fore-end.
-Some shotguns were equipped with rubber recoil pad on its shoulder stock.
+Some shotguns were equipped with a rubber recoil pad on its shoulder stock.